 For many years now, and since 2016 in cooperation with the Gerda Henkel Foundation, the Federal Foreign Office has funded projects to restore sites of cultural or religious significance in Nepal and in the former royal cities of Patan and Bhaktapur in the Kathmandu Valley.
 German archaeologists have also done important research work through their excavations.
 A cultural agreement between Nepal and Germany was signed in 1992.

 As part of the network of globally operating Goethe Institutes, the Kathmandu Goethe Centre teaches German as a foreign language.
 The courses it offers are very popular with young Nepalese, who are also increasingly interested in studying in Germany.
-In addition, German has been taught for many years at Tribhuvan University in Kathmandu and, since 2010, also as second foreign language at two schools in Kathmandu under the Schools: Partners for the Future initiative (PASCH).
+In addition, German has been taught for many years at Tribhuvan University in Kathmandu and, since 2010, also as second foreign language, along with English, at two schools in Kathmandu under the Schools: Partners for the Future initiative (PASCH).
 There are currently a total of more than 1,000 young Nepalese learning German, a number that is trending upwards.

 Also very well received are German cultural offerings such as guest performances by German music ensembles, most recently that by the Stuttgart Chamber Orchestra.
 German broadcaster Deutsche Welle cooperates with several Nepalese radio and television stations and Nepalese journalists are regularly invited to attend information programmes or further-training courses in Germany.